 Our team of volunteers arrive, scrub hands and don aprons and hair nets.
 Volunteers range from people with a personal connection to HIV (including some ex-service users) to those with a professional interest in nutrition or cookery.

 Together the ingredients for the evening session are weighed out and set out for use at the six identical workstations.

 The group arrives; up to 12 can be accommodated, and settles in to the first part of nutrition theory.
 Today’s session is an Introduction to HIV and Nutrition.

-Sophie (who is a registered nutritionist) or one of the staff Dietitians can lead sessions on another six topics including how HIV relates to heart disease and diabetes.
+One of the staff Dietitians leads sessions on a a total of four topics including how HIV relates to heart disease and diabetes.